zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/04-securing-web-services/03-setting-service-access-policies.md

 # Setting Service Access Policies

 *Service Access Policies* define what services or service methods can be invoked remotely.
 You can apply many of them at once to produce a combined effect.
 They are the [second layer of security](./01-securing-web-services.md) (after IP permissions) for web services.
 Custom service access policies can be created by portal administrators.
-They are applied by the portal's token authenticator, e.g., by OAuth.
+They are applied by the portal's token authenticator (OAuth 2).

 Service Access Policies define a whitelist for methods exposed via web service invocation.
 You can use wildcards to define classes and methods that are whitelisted.
 Note that Service Access Policies respect the permissions system.
 If a policy grants a user access to a remote service, that user must still have the appropriate permissions to invoke that service.